Enter here: 2026 Brandberg Backyard Ultra

 Rules and Safety

 The rules for the Brandberg Backyard Ultra are listed below and are compatible with the standard rules for any official Backyard Ultra as published by Lazarus Lake.
 Violation of any rule (as determined by the race director) may subject a participant to removal.
-Please note: Runners must be 20 years or older to participate in the ultra.
+Please note: Runners must be 20 years or older to participate in the Ultra.

 Starts